Idontnol/taskify/README.md

 - State management using React Context API.
 - Loading and error handling for data fetching.
 - Responsive design for both mobile and desktop.
-- Optional dark/light mode toggle.
+- Enabled dark/light mode toggle.
-- Optional pagination for the user list.
+- Pagination for the user list.

 ## Project Setup

 ### Prerequisites
 - Node.js installed on your machine.
-- npm (Node Package Manager) or yarn.
+- npm (Node Package Manager).

 ### Installation
 1. Clone the repository: